Volscente/NexusLLM/docs/fine_tuning_theory.md

 One example of dataset used in RLHF is [Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf/viewer/default/train).
 For each row there is one chosen and one rejected answer.

+### Parameter Efficient Fine-Tuning (PEFT)
+Instead of fine-tuning the whole model, PEFT just focuses on a specific portion to fine-tuning the model for a very specific task.

 ### Comparison
 RLHF is able to better capture humans way of generating responses, but it's harder to implement.